 We are a group of friendly, enthusiastic musicians based in East Finchley, North London.
-Founded in 1998 by Stephen Kersley and Stuart Allen (SWON’s conductor at the time) with a start-up grant from Barnet Council, we have now been producing varied and exciting music for two decades for the interest and enjoyment of the local community.
-Our current membership comprises around 50 musicians and our musical director and conductor is Matthew Hardy.
+Founded in 1998 by Stephen Kersley and Stuart Allen (SWON’s first conductor) with a start-up grant from Barnet Council, we have now been producing varied and exciting music for over two decades for the enjoyment of the local community.

-We rehearse on Wednesday evenings 7.45pm-9.45pm at Martin Primary School in East Finchley.
-We have three terms per year with a concert at the end of each term.
-Our current concert venue is St. Martin’s Church, Gospel Oak.
+We rehearse on Wednesday evenings 8pm-10pm at Martin Primary School in East Finchley.
+We have three terms per year with a concert at the end of each term in multiple venues around North London.

 Aside from our principal concerts, we also regularly take part in festivals and joint concerts with other ensembles.
 We have taken part in the National Concert Band Festival, in which we earned gold awards for three years running in 2014, 2015 and 2016.
 We have also been fortunate to enjoy working closely with other wind orchestras and choirs from London, Italy, and Liverpool.

 We also love touring as a band, and are excited that we can get back on the road more regularly post-Covid!
 Past tours have included concerts in Antwerp in 2007, Reims in 2013, Liverpool in July 2017, Poole/Bournemouth in June 2018 and the Isle of Wight in 2022.https://canadian-pharmacy24-7.com

 We are delighted to welcome Dwight Pile-Gray as our new Musical Director from October 2021.